elchead/cli/docs/gen-docs/kyma_provision_gardener_aws.md

       --disk-type string      Type of disk to use on AWS. (default "gp2") -e, --extra NAME=VALUE      One or more arguments provided as the NAME=VALUE key-value pairs to configure additional cluster settings.
 You can use this flag multiple times or enter the key-value pairs as a comma-separated list.
-  -k, --kube-version string   Kubernetes version of the cluster. (default "1.20") -n, --name string           Name of the cluster to provision. (required) -p, --project string        Name of the Gardener project where you provision the cluster. (required) -r, --region string         Region of the cluster. (default "eu-west-3")
+  -k, --kube-version string   Kubernetes version of the cluster. (default "1.20") -n, --nameE string          Name of the cluster to provision. (required) -p, --project string        Name of the Gardener project where you provision the cluster. (required) -r, --region string         Region of the cluster. (default "eu-west-3")
       --scaler-max int        Maximum autoscale value of the cluster. (default 3)